 Every day we share lots of personal details on different websites without thinking twice about why these companies need our personal information.
 What will they do with these details?
 Where will they store it?
 Is it safe to share personal details like address, phone number and more with these remote companies?

 Frequent data breaches faced by biggies like Yahoo, LinkedIn, MySpace which results in leaking personal and financial details of users indicates that sharing data isn’t as safe as we perceive it.
 These breaches can result in compromising the personal and financial safety of individuals.
-This is quite intimidating and to help protect their citizens from any further damage, the European Union revised their existing privacy policies with the new ones.
+This is quite intimidating and to help protect its citizens from any further damage, the European Union revised its existing privacy policies with the new ones.